🤔 The problem: exposing a service without putting yourself at risk

 - Cloudflare routes incoming traffic to your tunnel

-- Your service stays on
+- Your service remains on

 localhost— no open ports